 Choosing the right last can be a process, as often you won’t know exactly how your shoe will look or fit until you have made it.
 When it comes to fit everyone has a different preference of how they like their shoes to feel; some people prefer a loose fit and others more snug, and in different areas.

-As a guide we recommend buying a last that is around 1-2cm longer than your longest foot.
-Most people will find that their feet are different lengths but unless they are very different you can normally get away with using the same size, or slightly adjusting the length by adding some leather or shaving away some excess.
+As a guide we recommend buying a last that is around 1cm longer than your longest foot.
+Most people will find that their feet are different lengths but unless they are very different you can normally get away with using the same size, or slightly adjusting the length by adding some leather or shaving away some excess at the toe.

-For a wide/rounded toe last we would suggest 1cm difference.
+For a wide/rounded toe* last we would suggest 0.7mm – 10mm longer than you feet.

-For an almond toe shape we would suggest 2cm difference.
+For an almond toe shape we would suggest 20mm longer than you feet.

-For a drastic pointed last we would suggest 3-4cm difference.
+For a drastic pointed last we would suggest around 3cm longer than your feet.

 When it comes to shoe width, more brands are beginning to offer wider foot ranges, but it is mostly an issue that is not addressed.
 When you are making your own shoes however, there are some very simple fixes to ensure you get the correct width for you….